JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell; and great was the fall of it.
 It came to pass, when Jesus had ended these sayings, the people were astonished at his doctrine; for he taught them as one having authority, and not as the scribes.

-A great virtue of Matthew's "Sermon on the Mount" is that it is condensed into a single unit.
+A great virtue of Matthew's “Sermon on the Mount” is that it is condensed into a single unit.
 But whereas it is not meant to be used as a set of rules for living, taken overall, it does provide a means for comprehending Jesus' indefinable selflessness that can lead us to mind spiritualization and God-knowingness.

 The Parables

-In addition to the Sermon on the Mount, our understanding of the mind of Jesus can be enhanced if we have a good knowledge of his parables--among them, "The Laborers in the Vineyard" (Matthew 20:1-16) that illustrates the compassion of God; "The Good Samaritan" (Luke 28:25-37) that outlaws racial prejudice; "The Lost Sheep" (Matthew 18:12-14) that tells of God's care for sinners; and "The Sheep and the Goats," given below, that illustrates the loving and serving nature of divinity:
+In addition to the Sermon on the Mount, our understanding of the mind of Jesus can be enhanced if we have a good knowledge of his parables--among them, “The Laborers in the Vineyard” (Matthew 20:1-16) that illustrates the compassion of God; “The Good Samaritan” (Luke 28:25-37) that outlaws racial prejudice; “The Lost Sheep” (Matthew 18:12-14) that tells of God's care for sinners; and “The Sheep and the Goats,” given below, that illustrates the loving and serving nature of divinity:

 To Do